JuliaEarth/ImageQuilting.jl/docs/src/index.md

 * `nreal` is the number of realizations
 * `gpu` tells whether to use the GPU or the CPU
 * `debug` tells whether to export or not the boundary cuts and voxel reuse
+* `showprogress` tells whether to show or not estimated time duration

 The main output `reals` consists of a list of 3D realizations that can be indexed with `reals[1], reals[2], ..., reals[nreal]`.
 If `debug=true`, additional output is generated: